-Here’s my guide to the 15 most beautiful and significant chapels in Italy.
+Welcome to my guide on the 15 most beautiful and significant chapels to visit in Italy.
+If you’re an art and architecture enthusiast, Italy is the perfect destination for you.

-When it comes to art and architecture, Italy is a powerhouse.
-Italy is home to some of the world’s most beautiful chapels from the Byzantine, Romanesque, Gothic, Renaissance, and Baroque periods.
+Italy is a treasure trove of beautiful chapels, showcasing a plethora of styles from the Byzantine, Romanesque, Gothic, Renaissance, and Baroque periods.

 What Is a Chapel?